-The Environmental Geochemistry Laboratory is located in the Geology Department and hosts a suite of instrumentation used for teaching and research in the broad field of Environmental Geochemistry, including the following:
+Located in the Geology Department in Carnegie Science Hall, the college’s Environmental Geochemistry Laboratory hosts a suite of instrumentation used for teaching and research in the broad field of Environmental Geochemistry.

 - Stable isotope ratio mass spectrometer (IRMS) interfaced to an elemental analyzer (EA) and a gas chromatograph (GC) via a combustion interface; EA/GC-C-IRMS